Skip to main content

 The participant number is limited to 20 students.

 The summer school is designed for current students and recent graduates, both local and international.
-Students from German universities are highly encouraged to apply.
 While the summer school actively encourages applications from a wide variety of academic disciplines, applicants who have previous knowledge of Central Asia and/or the topics relating to the summer school (cultural heritage, Persian cultural and linguistic heritage, material culture, identity) will be favoured.

 Please fill out the online application form here.

-Please submit your CV with a photo, and a Letter of Motivation stating your reasons for applying to the summer school and what makes you an ideal candidate to: akhp.dushanbe@ucentralasia.org
+At the end of the online application form, you will be asked to submit your CV and a letter of motivation stating your reasons for applying to the summer school and what makes you an ideal candidate.

 The selection will be made by a selection committee consisting of scholars and teaching staff.
 Participants will be ranked according to the reasons and goals outlined in their motivation letter.
 Strong candidates will ideally have prior knowledge of Central Asia and display a keen interest in at least one of the topics relating to the summer school (cultural heritage, Persian cultural and linguistic heritage, material culture, identity)